MLB Playoffs explained: How does the MLB postseason work?

 - The schedule will be similar to the ALCS and NLCS, with two games followed by a day off, three games followed by a day off, and then two games.

-If required, the last three games are played, but if one side wins four games in a row, the series is declared finished.
-The seventh and final game of the World Series would be played on Wednesday, November 3.
+- The seventh and final game of the World Series would be played on Wednesday, November 3.

 Who is favored to win the 2021 World Series?

 Despite the fact that they are one game away from elimination by virtue of their participation in the wild card game, the Dodgers remain the favorites to repeat as World Series winners, according to our partner, PointsBet.
 In addition to Scherzer, the Dodgers have a deep rotation lead by emerging star Walker Buehler and 20-game winner Julio Urias, who were all acquired by the team before the deadline.
 There is plenty of power at the plate for the Los Angeles Angels, who have six players who have hit 20 or more home runs – not counting 2020 World Series MVP Corey Seager, who smacked six home runs in the Angels’ final seven games following an injury-plagued season.

 - The Rays advanced to the American League Championship Matchup after a dramatic seven-game series against the Astros last autumn.

 - The Rays, on the other hand, were defeated by the Dodgers in the World Series last year but are on pace to win 100 games in 2021.

 - Since 2004, the Red Sox have won four championships, the most of any club in the world.